-The stronger executive government has driven a shift from the government through clan-based consensus to ostensible democratization, but it has not widened participation of individuals (distinct from their clan-base) or developed strong institutional checks and balances.
-There is a growing perception that the Isaaq clan dominates, while its sub-clans jockey for primacy through control of particular political parties, government institutions, and big businesses.
-The government’s inclination to rely on a close-knit group of advisers identified with particular clans and regions rather than non-partisan state institutions feeds a growing sense of marginalization among certain constituencies both in the center and the peripheries.
+Stronger executive government has driven a shift from government through clan-based consensus to ostensible democratization, but it has not widened participation of individuals (distinct from their clan-base), or developed strong institutional checks and balances.
+There is a growing perception that the Isaaq clan dominates, while its sub-clans jockey for primacy through control of particular political parties, government institutions and big businesses.
+The government’s inclination to rely on a close-knit group of advisers identified with particular clans and regions rather than non-partisan state institutions, feeds a growing sense of marginalization among certain constituencies both in the center and the peripheries.
 Poor public services and high unemployment (the few available jobs are obtained through patronage) leave the overwhelmingly young population, many of whom emigrate, vulnerable to religious extremism and criminality.

 In the short term, especially now that elections are postponed, the government and its international supporters must find ways to support greater dialogue between political parties and key interest groups, particularly parliament’s upper House of Elders (the Guurti) and the business community, or risk further fragmentation of authority.
 This requires national consultation over the election (or reselection) of the Guurti, the parliament’s upper house; the 2001 constitution calls for its election every six years, but it remains largely unchanged since 1997.
 The over-used constitutional contingency clause that allows the Guurti to rule on election postponement in the interests of “stability” should be urgently reviewed.